 The Ngaro cultural site is found within Nara Inlet on Hook Island.
-Accessing the site can be done on a bareboat charter, cultural or private tour.
+Accessing the site can be done on a private vessel, a hired bareboat, or on with a private tour operartor such as Whitsunday Paradise Explorer.

-The Ngaro were a seafaring tribe which inhabited the Whitsundays Islands and coastal areas stretching from Cape Conway and down as far as the mountains to the east of Proserpine.
+The Ngaro were a seafaring tribe that inhabited the Whitsundays Islands and coastal areas stretching from Cape Conway and down as far as the mountains to the east of Proserpine.

 They were known for their distinctive three-piece canoes (winta), crafted from ironbark.

-The most famous cultural site in the Whitsundays is the artwork found in Nara Inlet, however other islands also display evidence of significance and inhabitancy such as the stone quarry located on South Molle which made distinctive tools called a juan knife.
+The most famous cultural site in the Whitsundays is the artwork found in Nara Inlet.
+However, other islands also display evidence of significance, such as the stone quarry located on South Molle, which made distinctive tools called a juan knife.

 After anchoring within the inlet, one of the most protected overnight anchorages in the Whitsundays, take your dinghy to the far end and head to the beach on the right.
 The beach is the access point part of the Whitsunday Ngaro Sea Trail which leads to the cave.

-You’ll find the track starts steeply with some rock steps and then merges into a gradual bush track—Walkthrough the tropical forest for about 180m taking in the stunning plants and spotting exciting insects.
+You’ll find the track starts steeply with some rock steps and then merges into a gradual bush track.
+The surrounds are stunning tropical plants.
 Keep an eye out for beautiful butterflies and cockatoos watching from their vantage point overlooking the inlet.

 Follow the wooden boardwalk up to the viewing area and the cave paintings, with information boards throughout describing their meaning and history.

-If you’re not taking a bareboat charter, you can experience the Ngaro artwork caves with Whitsunday Paradise Explorer who offer Indigenous cultural tours of the area.
+If you’re not taking a bareboat charter, you can experience the Ngaro artwork caves with Whitsunday Paradise Explorer who offers Indigenous cultural tours of the area.

 One of the reasons there aren’t any older sites in the Whitsundays is that the formation of the Whitsunday Islands is a relatively recent geo-coastal change.